-The Airworthiness Section helps in maintaining airworthiness aspects of civil aviation in this country.
-In a broader sense this function includes air transport operators, approved maintenance organisations and oversight of any other person or organisation involved in the design/production/modification/repair/maintenance of aircraft and training aspects of personnel engaged in civil aviation.
+The Airworthiness Section help maintaining airworthiness aspects of civil aviation in this country.
+In a broader sense this function includes, Air Transport Operators, Approved Maintenance Organizations and oversight of any other person or organization involved in the design/production/modification/repair/maintenance of aircraft and training aspects of personnel engaged in civil aviation.